TotalMiner/totalminer.github.io/lua/functions/history/add_clan_history.md

 ## Parameters

-- `key:` The key/name of the history record
+- `key`: The key/name of the history record
-- `value:` The number to add to the history record.
+- `value`: The number to add to the history record.
 Use a negative number for subtraction

 ___